Faydyn/computergraphik/README.md

 VCS for university module 'Computergraphik' (Semester IV, B. Sc.
 Computer Science)

+## Style Guide Lines

+* Everything in one .pov, no .inc includen
+* #macro for Types with Parameters

 ## Questions

 * How mathematically accurat how numbers to be?